Posted on

 - non-exempt employees.

 Exempt employees are workers who are exempted from the FLSA’s overtime and minimum wage laws.
-These workers are not entitled to overtime pay, no matter how many hours they work in a given workweek.
+As an exempt employee, you are not entitled to overtime pay, no matter how many hours you work in a given workweek.

-Regulations by the U.S. Department of Labor (DOL) determine when someone is exempt or not.
-The employer’s classification of a worker does not control the outcome.
+Regulations by the U.S. Department of Labor (DOL) determine when you are exempt or not.
+The employer’s classification of you does not control the outcome.
 A job is only exempt if it passes 1 of the following 5 tests:

 - executive test,